neilbryson/fivemin/README.md

 # FiveMin
-Removes columns on CSV files that are not within the minute interval.
+Removes rows on CSV files that are not within the minute interval.

 # System Requirements
  * PHP >= 7.0.15